martin-brennan/writing.martin-brennan.com/_drafts/2017-11-25-the-subtle-art-of-not-giving-a-fuck.md

 > People with strong boundaries:
 > - Are not afraid of a temper tantrum, an argument, or getting hurt.
-> - Understand that it's unreasonable to expect two people to accommodate each other 100 percent and fulfil every need the other has.
+> - Understand that it's unreasonable to expect two people to accommodate each other 100 percent and fulfill every need the other has.
 > - Understand that they may hurt people's feelings sometimes, but ultimately can't determine how other people feel.
 > - Understand that a health relationship is not about controlling one another's emotions, but rather about each partner supporting the other in their individual growth and in solving problems.

 It's so important to have strong boundaries in a relationship, that's how you build mutual trust and respect.
 The major thing here though is the support in individual growth and in solving problems.
 My partner supports me all the time to grow, and I her.
 It is invaluable to have someone cheering you along as you move toward your overarching life goals.
 My partner supports me in my writing, career, and inspires me to live healthily through exercise and our vegan lifestyle.
-Likewise I support her with her goals, and we both understand that while we cannot fulfil goals for each other, we can help each other along the way.
+Likewise I support her with her goals, and we both understand that while we cannot fulfill goals for each other, we can help each other along the way.

 And sometimes you have a shitty day, or something terrible happens, and in those times your partner's support is what matters most.
 Sometimes you disagree with each other, but you will get over those disagreements if you have strong boundaries and mutual trust and respect.
 Two people cannot agree all the time on everything, but there will be a core of values that you both hold dear.
 After all, that's what brought you together in the beginning!